 Virtual Machine (VM)

-Virtual machine software (also often referred to as "virtualizaton") "creates" a generic PC within OS X. The software borrows RAM and CPU cores from OS X to power the VM.
-Using the VM software, you install Windows on this "virtual" PC (no partitioning of your hard drive is needed - the VM is stored as a file that is accessed by the VM software).
+Virtual machine software (also often referred to as "virtualizaton") "creates" a generic PC hosted in OS X. The software borrows RAM and CPU resources from OS X to power the VM.
+Using the VM software, you install Windows on this "virtual" PC - no partitioning of your storage drive is needed - the VM is stored as a file that is accessed by the VM software.
 You then can boot into Windows from within OS X, and have both operating systems running at the same time.
 This virtual PC really thinks it's a PC – you can install almost any Windows software on it, including Revit, and it will run.
-Unfortunately this nifty trick doesn't come without a significant loss in performance.
+Unfortunately this nifty trick doesn't come without a significant loss in Revit performance.

 Two things happen:

 Second, because the VM is running inside of OS X, much of the PC hardware is being virtualized – it's kind of like everything that happens in the VM on a hardware level needs to be translated back into something that OS X can understand.
-This hardware translation takes a toll on performance, particularly with the video card, resulting in relatively slow graphic performance.
+This hardware translation takes a toll on performance, particularly with the GPU, resulting in relatively slow graphic performance.
 Since the VM software can't use specific drivers provided by hardware manufacturers, it provides all of its own virtual generic drivers which may not be fully optimized and don't have the necessary direct access to the hardware layer to be as fast as in Boot Camp.

 With that said, Revit can run fairly well (though not very fast) in a VM, provided your Mac has enough CPU speed and RAM.
 It's certainly more convenient to still have access to all your OS X apps and data at the same time.
 Whether you'll be satisfied with performance depends mostly on your Mac's hardware specs and your expectations.
 If you already have a Mac, it's easy enough to try out yourself.
-If you're planning on buying a Mac for this intended purpose, I'd strongly recommend seeking out a friend or associate with a Mac to try it out (also Apple also has a good return policy if you purchase directly from them).
+If you're planning on buying a Mac for this intended purpose, I'd strongly recommend seeking out a friend or associate with a similar Mac to try it out (also Apple also has a good return policy if you purchase directly from them).